groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/viewoptions/_index.md

 ```

-Applies clockwise rotation to the page.
+Applies a clockwise rotation to the specified page.

 **Parameters:**
 | Parameter | Type | Description |